Culture, Arts & Media

 Specialized music work then extends that mission.
 Visiting Jewish Morocco highlights Khoya: The Jewish Moroccan Sound Archive, Vanessa Paloma Elbaz's effort to gather recordings across the full range of Moroccan Jewish music.
 It also points to the work of musicologist Chris Silver, whose collecting and publication projects have brought scattered North African Jewish recordings back into circulation and study.

-This is what preservation looks like now: digitization, recovery, annotation, and public access.
+This is what preservation looks like now: digitization, recovery, annotation, public access, and performance.

-The tradition is still alive because people keep singing it, not only because scholars keep saving it
+The tradition stays alive because people keep singing it

 Archive work is necessary, but it is not enough.